 Of course, I did not stop here and I have also tested the speed performance of a client from the older generation (which only uses a 2.4GHz radio band and the 802.11n WiFi standard).
 Using the Orbi system, at 5 feet, from the client to the server, I measured an average of 148 Mbps and at 30 feet, I measured an average of 101.2 Mbps From the server to the client, at 5 feet, I got 133 Mbps, while at 30 feet, I measured an average of 81.4 Mbps.
 Using the Google WiFi system, at 5 feet, from the client to the server, I measured an average of 106 Mbps and, at 30 feet, the speed went down to 90.2 Mbps.
 From the server to the client, I measured an average of 88.2 Mbps, while at 30 feet, I got around 77 Mbps.

-Verdict: The Netgear Orbi has had a rough couple of years because of the constant instability from the newly added features, but, when everything is fixed and the system functions properly, you do get to experience the raw speed performance which exceeds every other WiFi system on the market.
+Verdict: The Netgear Orbi has had some rough years due to the constant instability from the newly added features, but, when everything is fixed and the system functions properly, you do get to experience the raw speed performance which exceeds every other WiFi system on the market.
 Overall, the Google WiFi is inferior when talking about the wireless performance (since it is only dual-band), but it has gained some popularity because of its stability and because it doesn’t require constant management and adjustments, you just plug in the units, connect the wireless clients and everything works perfectly for a very long time (well, if we ignore last year’s hiccup).
-At the moment, the Netgear Orbi has released a new update and the system seems to have once again become stable, so, because it is faster, it wins this round (for now).
+At the moment, the Netgear Orbi is quite stable, so, because it is faster, it wins this round.

 ALSO CHECK OUT: GOOGLE WIFI VS EERO SECOND GENERATION